Fosamax, tablets 70 mg 4 pcs

 Overdose

-Symptoms: hypocalcemia, hypophosphatemia, adverse events in the upper gastrointestinal tract, including dipepsia, heartburn, esophagitis, gastritis, gastric and esophageal ulcers.
+Symptoms: hypocalcemia, hypophosphatemia, adverse events from the upper gastrointestinal tract, incl. dipepsia, heartburn, esophagitis, gastritis, stomach and esophageal ulcers.

-Treatment: The patient should take milk or antacids to bind alendronate.
-Vomiting should not be induced to prevent esophageal irritation.
-Patients should maintain an upright position.
+Treatment: The patient should take milk or antacids to bind the alendronate.
+To prevent esophageal irritation, do not induce vomiting.
+Patients should remain upright.
 There are no data on specific therapy.

 ---|---|